Intro Paragraph

 Audience: C-Suite

-This is the 32nd in a series of risk communication columns I have been asked to write for The Synergist, the journal of the American Industrial Hygiene Association.
+This is the 32nd in a series of risk communication columns I have been asked to write for The Synergist, the magazine of the American Industrial Hygiene Association.
 The columns appear both in the journal and on this website.
 This one can be found (edited for length and with minor copyediting changes) in the January 2016 issue of The Synergist, pp. 20–21.

-Your organization faces a controversy – any kind of controversy.
+Your organization faces a controversy – any controversy.
 Neighbors are worried that you might do X; employees are angry that you did Y; activists are fighting to keep you from doing Z. Maybe it’s about health, safety, or the environment; or jobs and the economy; or discrimination and social justice.
 Maybe all of the above.

 Vaccine Risk Communications, Interview with Peter M. Sandman (Audio)